JaKooLit/Hyprland-Dots/config/hypr/HelpFile.md

-TO CLOSE THIS DOCUMENT - Super q or Super Shift q or if vim, press esc :q!
+TO CLOSE THIS DOCUMENT - (vim) press esc :q!